phpro/soap-client/docs/middlewares.md

 $request->setBody($xml->toStream())
 ```

-As you can see, this XML manipulation class is rather small at the moment but is super powerfull.
+As you can see, this XML manipulation class is rather small at the moment but is super powerful.
 Internally it uses `DOMDocument` to make it possible to manipulate every little XML detail you want.